himanshu20792/moviebuddy/Readme.md

 - THE website for movie recommendations
 - Home of the 1-click-recommendation
 - Wide selection of over +44,000 movies
-- Three different look-up experieces
+- Three different look-up experiences
 - Minimizes the cold start problem
 - Login-free